Carly Simon: 1975–1977: Playing Possum, "Nobody Does it Better", and continued success

 Simon's Playing Possum (1975) and Another Passenger (1976) continued her run of high-profile and generally well-received album releases.
 Playing Possum hit the Top 10 on the Billboard 200, and garnered a successful Top 40 single with "Attitude Dancing", as well as two other charting singles, but its racy album cover, which depicts Simon wearing only a black negligee and knee-high black boots, generated controversy.
 It was nominated for Best Album Package at the 18th Annual Grammy Awards.
-In 1991, Rolling Stone ranked it No. 20 on their list of the 100 greatest album covers.
 Shortly after the release of Playing Possom, Elektra released her first greatest hits album, The Best of Carly Simon.
 A major success, it went Gold within three weeks of release, and eventually became Simon's all-time best-selling disc, reaching Triple-Platinum status in the United States by the mid-1990s.
 The album also went Gold in Canada and Quintuple-Platinum in Australia.

 Another Passenger reached No. 29 on Billboard 200 and produced only one charting single on the Pop singles chart, "It Keeps You Runnin' (written by Michael McDonald of the Doobie Brothers), which peaked just outside the Top 40 at No. 46.
-The second single, "Half A Chance", only charted on the Adult Contemporary chart, peaking at No. 39.
+The second single, "Half a Chance", only charted on the Adult Contemporary chart, peaking at No. 39.
 Despite the lukewarm commercial reception, the album was, and remains one of Simon's best reviewed works; Rolling Stone called it "Carly Simon's best record", and it became a favorite among many of Simon's fans.
 To promote the album, Simon made her only appearance on Saturday Night Live, on May 8, 1976.
 It was a pre-taped performance—a rare occurrence on that show—because she suffered terrible bouts of stage fright.
-In the appearance, she sang two songs: "Half A Chance" and her signature song, "You're So Vain".
+In the appearance, she sang two songs: "Half a Chance" and her signature song, "You're So Vain".
 That same year saw Simon contributing backup vocals on the song "Peter" on Peter Ivers's self-titled album.